 Water Quality Testing

-The Northshore School District began testing its drinking water in 2004 and has continued to do so about every five years, as recommended by the Environmental Protection Agency.
+The Northshore School District began testing its drinking water in 2004 and has continued to do so roughly every five years, as recommended by the Environmental Protection Agency.
 The most current testing of lead and copper was completed in June 2023.
-Results will be posted as data is received.
+Results are posted here.

-We believe it is important to maintain a regular testing schedule as it is possible for water lines to develop issues over time.
-Our regular testing ensures we catch new issues in water quality.
+We believe it is important to maintain a regular testing schedule, as it is possible for water lines to develop issues over time.
+Regular testing ensures new issues in water quality are addressed in a timely manner.

-Due to the COVID-19 Pandemic the Department of Health suspended our 2020 drinking water quality testing program.
+Due to the COVID-19 Pandemic, the Department of Health suspended our 2020 drinking water quality testing program.
 Prior to the COVID-19 closure we completed water quality testing at 12 of our Elementary schools and have posted those results here.
-All fixtures testing over 9 ppb have been repaired or replaced and will be retested when testing resumes later this spring.
-Drinking water quality will be tested at all school sites.
+All fixtures that tested over 9 ppb have been repaired or replaced.

 How We Test

-The District is working with the Washington State Department of Health for our Elementary School water quality testing and with PBS Environmental & Engineering for our Middle and High Schools.
+The District works with the Washington State Department of Health and PBS Environmental & Engineering on current water quality testing.
 PBS Environmental & Engineering is an Environmental consultant company who designs, performs and monitors water quality testing for a number of districts in the region.
-Cold water samples were collected from every tap used by students for drinking or used to prepare food for students.
-These were “first draw” samples, in which the water is allowed to sit in the plumbing system for eight to eighteen hours before the sample is collected.
+Cold water samples were collected from every drinking water tap and taps used to prepare food for students.
 Samples were analyzed by our Public Health Laboratory using EPA method 200.8.

 Contact